 Cybercrimes might involve theft, public exposure, or manipulation, falsification, or corruption of data.
 The most damaging forms of cybercrime include network intrusions and denial of service attacks.
 Cybercrimes can disrupt businesses that deliver goods and services.

 Large-scale DDoS attacks or direct attacks against individual companies can be used to disrupt financial institutions or even the food supply chain.
 For instance, on November 16, 2020, Atlanta-based cold storage giant Americold disclosed that its computer network had been hacked during a “cybersecurity incident.”

 During the “NotPetay” attack in 2017, the pharmaceutical company Merck reported paying out more than $300 million to recover data.
 Despite these types of incidents, most companies do not carry “cyber insurance” commensurate with the size of the business.

-- report the crime to law enforcement authorities
+- report the crime to law enforcement authorities; and

-During the COVID-19 pandemic, many companies are worried about ransomware targeting IT and OT network.
-Unless the company handles the threat correctly, many hacked businesses risk going out of business.
+During the COVID-19 pandemic, many companies are worried about ransomware targeting IT and OT networks.

 Although most cyber crimes are punishable as a third degree felony in state court, the penalties can be enhanced to a second degree or first degree felony depending on the way the crime is committed, the amount of damage caused, and whether anyone is injured.